zamicol/zamicol.com/pages/words.md

-prima facie     - based on the first impression; accepted as correct until proved otherwise. priggishness    - one who offends or irritates by observance of proprieties (as of speech or manners) in a pointed manner or to an obnoxious degree foibles         - a minor weakness or eccentricity in someone's character.
+prima facie     - based on the first impression; accepted as correct until proved otherwise. priggishness    - one who offends or irritates by observance of proprieties (as of speech or manners) in a pointed manner or to an obnoxious degree foibles         - a minor weakness or eccentricity in someone's character. capricious      - given to sudden and unaccountable changes of mood or behavior.

 # Zami Definitions